 - 3 tbsp coconut oil

-- 3 tsp baking soda (highly recommend finding aluminium -free baking soda)
+- 3 tsp baking soda (highly recommend finding aluminum-free baking soda)

 - 14 drops Thieves Essential Oil Blend (recipe for Thieves is here)